Make the Promise

-Share the pledge by encouraging friends, family, and followers to protect the Indiana Dunes, too.
-Share photos of you taking the pledge or a hope you have for the future of the Indiana Dunes on social media!
+Share your promise by encouraging friends, family, and followers to protect the Indiana Dunes, too.
+Share photos of you making the promise or sharing a hope you have for the future of the Indiana Dunes on social media!

 Tag @indianadunes and use #indianadunespledge